robotraconteur/robotraconteur/README.md

 ## Getting Help

 1. I found a bug!
 Please leave an issue on the [GitHub Issues](https://github.com/robotraconteur/robotraconteur/issues) page
-2. I have a specific question about how to use Robot Raconteur: Please leave a question on [Stack Overflow](https://stackoverflow.com/) with "Robot Raconteur" in the title.
+2. I have a specific question about how to use Robot Raconteur: Please leave a question on [GitHub Discussions Q&A](https://github.com/robotraconteur/robotraconteur/discussions/categories/q-a)
-3. I have a general question or comment: Please leave a message on the [Robot Raconteur Forum](https://www.robotraconteur.com/forum).
+3. I have a general question or comment: Please leave a message on [GitHub Discussions](https://github.com/robotraconteur/robotraconteur/discussions).

 ## Quick Start